 Prescribed fires are usually set in early spring (March through May) and sometimes in late fall.
-They are conducted within a strict set of parameters that include temperature, wind speed and direction, relative humidity, and fuel conditions, among many others.
+They are conducted within a strict set of parameters (the prescription) that include temperature, wind speed and direction, relative humidity, and fuel conditions, among many others.

-- Always stay off trails and firebreaks that are closed for a prescribed fire, and do not go off trail.
+- Always stay off trails and firebreaks that are closed for a prescribed fire, and do not go off trail

-- Keep a safe distance from smoke, flames and heat.
+- Keep a safe distance from smoke, flames, and heat

-- Do not distract a prescribed fire crew.
+- Do not distract a prescribed fire crew

-See the Arboretum’s Prescribed Fire Updates page for information throughout the season.
-You can also call the Visitor Center at (608) 263-7888, 9:30 a.m.–4 p.m. weekdays or 12:30–4 p.m. weekends.
+See the Arboretum’s Prescribed Fire Updates page for current seasonal information.
+Or call the Visitor Center at (608) 263-7888, 9:30 a.m.–4 p.m. weekdays or 12:30–4 p.m. weekends.

-For more information about prescribed fire in the Preserve, call the Program Manager at (608) 265-9275, 8 a.m.–4:30 p.m. weekdays.
+For information about prescribed fire in the Lakeshore Nature Preserve, call the Program Manager at (608) 265-9275, 8 a.m.–4:30 p.m. weekdays.